yahiabrd/ydownloader/README.md

 Features of the app :
 - MP3 and MP4 download option
+- Detection and downloading of a whole playlist
 - Thumbnail preview of the video
 - Video name preview